 How you'll apply and be assessed

-Now, you claim personal independence payment, disability living allowance and attendance allowance from the Department for Work and Pensions.
+Now, you claim personal independence payment and attendance allowance from the Department for Work and Pensions.
 When they become Scottish benefits, you'll apply to Social Security Scotland.

 How you'll be paid